-Keywords are basically just common search terms that someone searching on Google is likely to type into the search bar.
-(Google has a free Keyword Planner tool to help you find the best keywords!)
+Keywords are basically just common search terms that someone using Google is likely to type into the search bar.
+(Helpful hint: Google has a free Keyword Planner tool to help you find the best keywords!)

-Each ad is set up individually, and you can turn them on or off at will.
+Each ad is set up individually, and you can turn them on or off at any time.
 You can also make changes to these ads in order to reflect any promotions or sales you have going on.

-If a shopper searches “Nissan brake pads” in Google’s search engine, and that’s a keyword you’ve bid on, then your text-based ad has a chance of appearing.
+If a shopper searches for “Nissan brake pads” in Google’s search engine and that’s a keyword you’ve bid on, then your text-based ad has a good chance of appearing.
 Google marks the advertisement with colorful text reading “Ad” so that searchers know it’s a sponsored result.

 How to succeed:

-In order to figure out the best conversion rate, AdWords campaigns rely on testing different strategies.
-Based on the results of your Search campaign, switching up search terms and phrases will help you grab more sales.
+In order to get the best conversion rate, Google Ads campaigns rely on testing different strategies.
+Based on the results of your search campaign, switching up search terms and phrases will help you grab more sales.

 Think about what your customers might be interested in.
 Free shipping?
 A discount?
 Fast service?
-Try including phrases like this in your advertisement to draw in more clicks.
+Try including phrases like this in your advertisement to gain more clicks.

-Similarly, you can choose for your ads to appear to people across the country if you’re selling nationally, or people around the world if you’re selling internationally.
+Similarly, you can choose to have your ads appear to people across the country if you’re selling nationally.
 Make sure to target the people who are most likely to make a purchase.

-For more information, check out Google’s short introduction video to Google AdWords campaigns and how to get started.
+For more information, check out Google’s short introduction video to Google Ads and how to get started.

 What it is:

 Unlike Google Search campaigns, you’ll need to keep an updated data or shopping feed in the Merchant Center.
-The shopping feed includes information such as whether or not a product is in stock.
-Since it is an image-based type of advertisement, you must have images too.
+The shopping feed also includes helpful information like whether or not a product is in stock.
+Since it is an image-based type of advertisement, you must have product images.

-Google Shopping campaign ads are incredibly effective since images go a long way in catching the eye of a potential customer.
-According to a Google Shopping study by CPC Strategy, merchant costs on Google Shopping campaigns spent about $11.30 for every $100.00 in sales.
+Google Shopping campaign ads are incredibly effective because images catch the eye of a potential customer.
+According to a Google Shopping study by CPC Strategy, the average merchant cost on Google Shopping campaigns was $11.30 in spend for every $100.00 in sales.

-When a customer searches “Toyota floor mats,” a grid of images will show in the results.
-Each image lists product name, price, and seller, along with other information you choose to include.
-If your store is a Google Trusted Store, your badge will appear, too.
+When a customer searches for “Toyota floor mats,” a grid of images will show in the results.
+Each image lists the product name, price, and seller, along with other information you choose to include.
+Your badge will also appear if your store is a Google Trusted Store too.